codybartfast/csv/ReadMe.md

 Anonymous Types
 ---------------

 `GetItems` can be used to generate anonymous types.
-Use explicit casts to determine the type of the properties:
+Use explicit casts to specify the type of the properties:

 ```csharp
 var episodes = Csv.GetItems(csvTextIn, row =>